 Leading the way with

-In this video, Dr. Kaitlyn Kelly discusses how UC San Diego Health is exploring minimally invasive techniques for esophagectomy, gastrectomy, and HIPEC.
+Dr. Kaitlyn Kelly discusses how UC San Diego Health is exploring minimally invasive techniques for esophagectomy, gastrectomy, and HIPEC.

 HIPEC, or heated intraperitoneal chemoperfusion, is a procedure wherein, following surgical removal of all visible tumors, warm chemotherapy is circulated throughout abdomen to kill any remaining tumor cells.
 Evidence shows that cytoreductive surgery plus HIPEC for mesothelioma, appendix and colon cancer reduces recurrence, in some cases dramatically.